Blog

 Some organizations assume that strict DLP policy enforcement is sufficient.
 But in practice, high-volume downloads, unsanctioned use of personal cloud accounts, and sudden interest in sensitive repositories frequently escape initial detection unless those actions are evaluated against historical behavior and what is visible on surface, deep, and dark-web forums.

-Behavioral indicators rarely appear as a single discrete action.
+Behavioral changes are often subtle insider threat indicators that emerge before more obvious signs of malicious activity.
 Employees may begin revisiting privileged documentation, probing for access they have not previously used, or referencing files outside their functional requirements.
 These behaviors often develop during periods of internal conflict, upcoming terminations, or competitive recruitment attempts.

 Reviewing transfer methods together with OSINT-based public identifiers can reveal patterns that deserve closer analysis.
 If a user is researching anonymization tools or browsing breach marketplaces while also copying proprietary data onto unusual storage devices, the combined pattern signals elevated risk that internal logs alone may not reveal.